+Since $\Theta$ is irreducible, the solution set of $\Theta^{(1)}$ is subdirect.
 We build the remaining part of the strategy in the following way.
 Suppose we already have $D^{(0)}, D^{(1)},\ldots, D^{(t)}$, where the reductions $D^{(2)},\ldots,D^{(t)}$ are absorbing or central.
-If there exists a binary absorption or a center on $D_{y}^{(t)}$ for some $y$, then by Theorems~\ref{NextReductionOne}, \ref{NextReductionTwo} we can find the next minimal 1-consistent absorbing or central reduction $D^{(t+1)}$.
+If there exists a nontrivial binary absorbing subuniverse or a nontrivial center on $D_{y}^{(t)}$ for some $y$, then by Theorems~\ref{NextReductionOne}, \ref{NextReductionTwo} we can find the next minimal 1-consistent absorbing or central reduction $D^{(t+1)}$.